-Neck dissection is surgery to remove the lymph nodes in the neck.
+Neck dissection is surgery to examine and remove the lymph nodes in the neck.

 Neck dissection is a major surgery done to remove lymph nodes that contain cancer.
 It is done in the hospital.
 Before surgery, you will receive general anesthesia.
 This will make you sleep and unable to feel pain.